TI-Tokyo/riak_cs_service_bundle/README.md

 in "./p".
 Similarly, riak logs can be found at `${RIAK_PLATFORM_DIR}/riak/logs/${N}`.
 To delete it, do `make clean` (or `rm -rf p` manually).

+Note that due to non-determinism inherent in the way docker assigns addresses, resuming operation (that is, `make start` followed by `make stop`) is only possible for topologies with a single riak cluster.

 ## Load-testing